Schlavioner/gamma_flow/paper_JOSS/paper.md

 ---

 # Summary
-Radioactive sources can be identified by measuring their emitted radiation (X-rays and gamma rays), and visualizing them as a spectrum.
+Most radioactive sources can be identified by measuring their emitted radiation (X-rays and gamma rays), and visualizing them as a spectrum.
 In nuclear security applications, the resulting gamma spectra have to be analyzed in real-time as immediate reaction and decision making may be required.
 However, the manual recognition of isotopes present in a spectrum constitutes a